djefrey/ColorwheelDocs/src/content/docs/Reference/Miscellaneous/programs.md

 :::

 :::caution[Warning]
-Order Independant blending is more complicated than a simple blending function, refer to the [Order Independant Transparency page](/whatis/oit/)
+Order Independant blending is more complicated than a simple blending mode, refer to the [Order Independant Transparency page](/whatis/oit/).
 :::

 ### Rendering Order